tianyingw/tianyingw.github.io/research.md

 - Complex Structured Data Modeling for Climate Change and Potential Health Risks

-_**Please check [here](https://tianyingw.github.io/publications/) for more of my publications.**_

 [Research opportunities](https://tianyingw.github.io/openings/) are open to highly motivated students.
-Interested individuals are encouraged to reach out for more details. ([Click here](https://tianyingw.github.io/gallery/) to check out some fun projects my students did!)
+Interested individuals are encouraged to reach out for more details.